publiccodeyml/publiccode.yml/docs/en/schema.rst

 might or might not contain a ``publiccode.yml`` file, this key will contain the ``url`` of the original project(s).

-The existence of this key identifies the fork as a `software variant <forks.md>`__, descending from the specified repositories.
+The existence of this key identifies the fork as a software variant, descending from the specified repositories.

 Key ``softwareVersion``
 ~~~~~~~~~~~~~~~~~~~~~~~